 287 Dive 5 Couleurs Eyeshadow Palette (CAN $72.00) | The cooler leaning palette of the two released with this collection (the other is 897 Sprint, not shown), it comes housed in the brand’s iconic navy blue lacquered casing.
 The five vibrantly coloured shades are embossed with raised intertwined letters of DIOR and are created to be worn a multitude of ways; the top 2 shades + the middle combined make for slightly muted and/or casual look, while the bottom two shades + the middle combined work great for more drama and/or evening.
 All have a slight sheen to them but no glitter, and while vivid, I was surprised at how easy it is to tone them down for a more diffused effect.
 Pigmentation is excellent with all shades, and staying power over primer is bang-on throughout wear.

 - sky blue (top left)

 - cerulean (centre — note that it swatches lighter than it appears)

 - deep plum with pink shift (bottom right)

 Diorshow Colour & Contour Duos (CAN $38.00/each) | These are dual-ended pencils with a thicker “eyeshadow” portion on one end, and a “liner” portion on the other.
 The texture on all 4 shades applied is buttery smooth and can be blended out — just make sure to work one eye at a time because once these set, they’re almost budge-proof.

 In 2017 Dior released a similar shadow pencil, the Diorshow Cooling Stick (linked here) which totally reminded me of CHANEL’s previously released Stylo Eyeshadow Fresh Effect (but that’s a whole other story) and I was curious to see how close this new version came.
-Bottom line: these are actually quite similar minus the cooling effect felt on the skin as per the previous versions.
+Bottom line: these are actually quite similar, but without the cooling effect on the skin.